 Applied Physics Letters 94, 163505-163503 (2009).

-Just six months ago, our group was among the first to explore, that this ultra-thin version of black phosphorus could provide complementary properties to graphene and could also surpass some unique properties of the latter.
-For example, in the short term, graphene might not be useful for semi-conducting transistor applications for computer circuits since it lacks a natural band gap.
-Phosphorene on the other hand has a direct band gap in a suitable energy range, making it a very promising material in areas such as transistor applications, photodetectors, heat-dessipating layers, etc.
+In 2014, our group was among the first to explore, that this ultra-thin version of black phosphorus could provide complementary properties to graphene and MoS2 and could also surpass some unique properties of the latter.
+For example, in the short term, graphene might not be useful for semiconducting transistor applications for computer circuits since it lacks a natural band gap.
+MoS2 has a sizable bandgap but the carrier mobility is very low, limiting its applications in electronics.
+Phosphorene on the other hand has a direct band gap in a suitable energy range and high carrier mobility, making it a very promising material in areas such as transistor applications, photodetectors, heat-dessipating layers, etc.

 - Electric field effect in ultrathin black phosphorus;